The script can publish to Sketchfab with or without lightbaking. You can enable or disable lightbaking in the

 The results of the calculation differs between using the auto-unwrap and manual unwrap option.
 When using the auto-unwrap, the model is merged into one object and sliced into chunks which fill the textures optimally (as far as automatic unwrapping in 3dsMax goes).
 In that case the script tries to fill a texture of 2k.
 If it’s full, it starts with a new texture until all geometry has found it’s place.

 If you skip the automatic unwrap and provide your own uvw coordinates, the meshes are not touched.
 In that case, the texture size of each object is calculated based on the surface area with a maximum of 2k per texture.
-If you have ten object, you’ll get ten textures with appropriate sizes.
+If you have ten objects, you’ll get ten textures with appropriate sizes.

 You can get a feel for the amount of textures being rendered by selecting your objects and pressing the “Calculate sizes” button.
 It will either show you how many textures or how many megapixels will be rendered, depending on the picked unwrap option.